dsimaging/dsio-modality-api/README.md

 # Dentsply Sirona Intraoral Imaging Modality
-This repository contains specifications and documentation for the Intraoral Imaging Modality APIs and SDKs.
+This repository contains specifications and documentation for the Intraoral Imaging Modality API.

 ## Structure

 * api - contains the OpenAPI spec for the API
-* sdk - contains client side SDKs
-* docs - contains documentation and node project for generating docs
+* docs - contains documentation and code for generating documentation
-* examples - contains example programs
+* sdk - contains client SDKs and sample applications

 ## API Specs
 The api folder contains the OpenAPI spec in yaml format.
 This file can be used with Swagger Hub or other swagger tools for vieweing or editing the API.